 gone looking ourselves.
 We’ve wasted time waiting for Lucas to

 return, when we should be looking for Mark.”

 Mark; the stage finding BlueBoy and returning to North Fork.
 The

 three returned to North Fork.
 By the time they returned to town,

 their horses were lathered and heaving from the pace Lucas set.
-Many of the

-might he couldn’t see.
+couldn’t see.
 From nearby he thought he heard someone moaning,

 caring.
 “Emanuel, he’s awake,” he heard her call out.

 “So young man, you decided to return to the living?”
 Emanuel